sakamoto66/vscode-playwright-test-runner/README.md

 Simple way to run or debug a specific test
 *As it is possible in IntelliJ / Webstorm*

-Run, Debug and Inspect your Playwright and Jest Tests from
+Run, Debug and Inspect your Playwright from

 - Context-Menu
 - CodeLens
 - Command Palette [ strg(ctrl) + shift + p ]

-## Supports

-- yarn & vscode workspaces (monorepo)
-- dynamic jest config resolution
-- yarn 2 pnp
-- CRA & and similar abstractions

 ![Extension Example](https://github.com/firsttris/vscode-jest/raw/master/public/vscode-jest.gif)